Liver, Biliary Tract & the Exocrine Pancreas | Anatomy and Physiology

 Bilirubin, the main bile pigment, is a waste product produced when the spleen removes old or damaged red blood cells from the circulation.
 These breakdown products, including proteins, iron, and toxic bilirubin, are transported to the liver via the splenic vein of the hepatic portal system.
-In the liver, proteins and iron are recycled, whereas ‘unprocessed’ unconjugated (or indirect) bilirubin is conjugated to be water-soluble and then excreted in the bile.
+In the liver, proteins and iron are recycled, whereas bilirubin is excreted in the bile.
 It accounts for the green color of bile.
-Bilirubin is eventually transformed by intestinal bacteria into stercobilin, a brown pigment that gives your stool its characteristic color.
+Bilirubin is eventually transformed by intestinal bacteria into stercobilin, a brown pigment that gives your stool its characteristic color!
 In some disease states, bile does not enter the intestine, resulting in white (‘acholic’) stool with a high fat content, since virtually no fats are broken down or absorbed.

 Hepatocytes work non-stop, but bile production increases when fatty chyme enters the duodenum and stimulates the secretion of the gut hormone secretin.
 Between meals, bile is produced but conserved.
 The valve-like hepatopancreatic ampulla closes, allowing bile to divert to the gallbladder, where it is concentrated and stored until the next meal.